 Ellie Bensted (Secretary)

-Ellie is a retired family placement manager who enjoys walking, gardening, visiting art galleries (although she can’t draw or paint herself!), classical concerts and spending time with her grandchildren, three of whom live in Chile.
+Ellie is a retired family placement manager who enjoys walking, gardening, visiting art galleries (although she can’t draw or paint herself!), classical concerts and spending time with their seven grandchildren, the youngest of whom lives in Thailand.
 She belongs to a book club and is an active member of the village church in Oxfordshire where she and her husband Ian live.
 Ellie is honorary secretary of WATSAN and together with Ian regularly visits the Ugandan team.

 Andrew Maclean works on affordable housing and infrastructure investment in developing countries.
 Andrew is a chartered engineer with 30 years of experience, especially in sub-Saharan Africa including Rukungiri, where he worked for WaterAid on the project that later became WATSAN.
 Areas of particular expertise include strategic infrastructure planning for economic growth, sustainable building construction, holistic rural development and water and sanitation.
 Andrew is married to Caroline, they have four children and recently became grandparents.
 Andrew is a member of the leadership group at a rural church start-up in northern Gloucestershire.